arichardson/llvm-project-1/clang/docs/LanguageExtensions.rst

 first argument aligned up/down to the next multiple of the second argument.
 The builtin ``__builtin_is_aligned`` returns whether the first argument is aligned to a multiple of the second argument.
+All of these builtins expect the alignment to be expressed as a number of bytes.

 These builtins can be used for all integer types as well as (non-function) pointer types.
 For pointer types, these builtins operate in terms of the integer address of the pointer and return a new pointer of the same type (including qualifiers such as ``const``) with an adjusted address.

-If Clang can determined that the alignment is be not a power of two at compile-time, it will result in a compilation failure.
+If Clang can determine that the alignment is not a power of two at compile time, it will result in a compilation failure.
 If the alignment argument is not a power of two at run time, the behavior of these builtins is undefined.

 Non-standard C++11 Attributes
 =============================